panzerdp/dmitripavlutin.com/posts/135-dynamic-import/index.md

 const module = await import(path);
 ```

-It returns a promise and starts an asynchronous task to load the module.
-If the module was loaded successfully, then the promise resolves to the module content, otherwise, the promise rejects.
+`import(path)` returns a promise and starts an asynchronous task to load the module located at `path`.
+If the module is loaded successfully, then the promise resolves to the module content, otherwise, the promise rejects.

 `path` can be any expression that evaluates to a string denoting a path.
 Valid path expressions are: